stuerp/foo_vis_spectrum_analyzer/docs/README.md

 ##### Oscilloscope

 Shows the shape of the audio signal over time, helping you understand how sound behaves.

+**Time-domain mode**

-The X-axis represents the time and the Y-axis represents the amplitude of the signal.
+In this mode the X-axis represents the time and the Y-axis represents the amplitude of the signal.

 This visualization uses the following settings:

-- Graph Y-axis settings and channel selection
+- Graph X-axis and Y-axis settings
-- Styles: X-axis Line, Y-axis Text, Y-axis Line, Horizontal Grid Line and Oscilloscope Signal Line
+  - Select *None* to prevent the axis from being rendered.
+- Channel selection
+- X and Y signal gain
+- Phosphor effect settings

 ![Screenshot](assets/Oscilloscope.png?raw=true "Screenshot")

 <sup>Oscilloscope</sup>